MrTango/documentation/docs/glossary.md

     -   Write the functional code until the test passes.
     -   Refactor both new and old code to make it well structured.

+blob
+Binary large object
+    A blob is a mass of data in binary form that does not necessarily conform to any file format.

 ```